All Episodes

 I'll get to that.

-GD America, or you start your career in the home of unrepentant domestic terrorists, members of the and leaders of the weather underground.
+GD America, or you start your career in the home of unrepentant domestic terrorists, members of the, and leaders of the Weather Underground.

-How would you why would you ever hang out with those people?
+Why would you ever hang out with those people?

-Ayers and Dorne.
+Ayers and Dorn.

-September 11, 2001, morning edition, New York Times before the attacks of all days, Ayers and Dorne quoted as, you know, I wish we did more.
+Of all days, Ayers and Dorn quoted as, you know, I wish we did more.

 Bomb New York City police headquarters, the Capitol, other places.

-Uh, that's what the Weather Underground did.
+That's what the Weather Underground did.

 It is this world, a world where cruise ships throw away more food in a day than most residents of Port-au-Prince see in a year, where white folks' greed runs a world in need, apartheid in one hemisphere, apathy in another hemisphere.